 “We have to say ‘Yes’ to socialism — to the word and everything.
 We have to stop apologizing.”

-As reported (and translated) by Breibart, one victim of that political travesty — Venezuela’s Laureano Márquez — isn’t having it.
+As reported (and translated) by Breibart, one victim of that tragic economic system — Venezuela’s Laureano Márquez — is voicing his convictions regarding Jim’s promotion.

 Writing for his country’s Runrunes, Márquez notes an intriguing Tinseltown paradigm:

 “Sometimes it seems that Hollywood stars’ inability to understand politics is directly proportional to their on-screen talent.
 Reagan was always a very untalented actor, thank God.”

 Laureano insists Jim is using a naive definition of “socialism”:

 “[Carrey thinks socialism] is a word that sounds pretty…the antithesis of selfishness, synonym of concern for others, equal distribution of riches, support for the weakest and their needs, health and education for everyone, etc.”